jhsoftware/simpledns-kb/docs/31_developing-plug-ins-for-simple-dns-plus.md

 - **JHSoftware.SimpleDNS.Plugin.ILookupTXT**\
 	For plug-ins designed to fetch a single TXT record for a host name.

+- **JHSoftware.SimpleDNS.Plugin.ILookupRecord**\
+	For plug-ins designed to fetch a single DNS record of any type.\
+	(New from Simple DNS Plus v.
+9.1.115)

 - **JHSoftware.SimpleDNS.Plugin.ILookupAnswer**\
 	For plug-ins designed to fetch multiple DNS records of any type.\
 	NOTE: Plug-ins based on this interface only work with the "Unlimited zones" license type.